Ugetsu: Plot

-Genjūrō meets a priest and soothsayer who tells him to return to his loved ones or accept death.
-When Genjūrō mentions Wakasa, the priest reveals that she is dead and must be exorcised.
-The priest invites Genjūrō to his home, painting Buddhist symbols on his body.
-Genjūrō returns to the Kutsuki mansion, admitting he is married, has a child, and wishes to go home.
-Wakasa refuses to let him leave.
-She and her servant admit they are spirits, returned to this world so Wakasa, who was slain before experiencing love, could fulfill that desire.
-They urge him to wash away the symbols.
+Genjūrō meets a priest who tells him to return to his loved ones or accept death.
+When Genjūrō mentions Wakasa, the priest reveals that she is dead and performs a ritual with Genjūrō, painting Sanskrit symbols on his body.
+Returning to the mansion, Genjūrō admits that he is married, has a child, and wishes to go home.
+Wakasa and her servant concede that they are spirits, returned to this world so Wakasa, who was slain before experiencing love, could fulfill that desire.
+Wakasa attempts to stop him from leaving but cannot touch him due to the presence of the symbols.
 Genjūrō reaches for a sword, throws himself out of the manor, and collapses.

-The next day, soldiers accuse Genjūrō of stealing the sword, but he denies it, saying it is from the Kutsuki mansion.
-The soldiers laugh, telling him the Kutsuki mansion burned down over a month ago.
-Genjūrō wakes to find the mansion reduced to ashes.
-The soldiers confiscate his money but, due to Shibata's army burning down the prison, leave him in the rubble.
-Genjūrō returns home on foot, searching for his wife.

-Miyagi, overjoyed to see him, will not let him speak of his terrible mistakes.
-Genjūrō holds his sleeping son in his arms and eventually falls asleep.
-The next morning, Genjūrō is awakened by the village chief knocking on his door.
-The chief, surprised to see him home, explains that he has been caring for Genjūrō's son.
-When Genjūrō calls for Miyagi, the neighbor asks if he is dreaming, as Miyagi was killed after being stabbed.
+Genjūrō wakes up the next day and finds himself in the middle of a ruin.
+He is accused of stealing the sword by soldiers, which he denies, insisting it is from the Kutsuki mansion.
+The soldiers inform him that the mansion had long been destroyed, confiscate his money, but spare him imprisonment as the prison has burned down.
+Genjūrō returns home and is reunited with an overjoyed Miyagi, to whom he admits that he has made a terrible mistake.
+He holds Genichi his arms and falls asleep.
+The next morning, Genjūrō is awakened by the village chief.
+The chief, surprised to see him home, explains that he has been caring for Genichi after Miyagi was stabbed to death.

-Later, as Tōbei redeems Ohama's honor, they return to Nakanogō.
-Tōbei reflects on his mistakes, resolving to work hard from then on.
+Later, Tōbei returns to Nakanogō with Ohama.
+He reflects on his mistakes and resolves to work hard from then on.
 Genjūrō continues caring for Genichi and working on his pottery.
 Ohama gives Genichi a plate of food, which he takes and places on his mother's grave.